THE YEARLY READER

 From there, the Orioles would only have themselves to blame.
 They had lost all six games to the Yankees at Camden Yards during the regular season, and it was at Camden Yards where they would lose all three ALCS contests to bow again to the Yankees—this time for good.
-In a five-game ALCS victory, the Yankees hammered away at the weak Baltimore pitching for ten home runs, including three from Darryl Strawberry—like Dwight Gooden, another refugee from substance abuse hell.
+In a five-game ALCS victory, the Yankees hammered away at weak Baltimore pitching for 10 home runs, including three from Darryl Strawberry—like Dwight Gooden, another ex-New York Mets refugee from substance abuse hell.

 With Alomar and the Orioles past tense, all eyes turned to the World Series, and whether the Yankees could stop a thundering rolling stone in the Atlanta Braves.

 The defending world champions had sailed through another first-class regular season thanks to superb starting pitching from their Big Three: Greg Maddux (15-11, 2.72 ERA), Tom Glavine (15-10, 2.98) and especially John Smoltz, who enjoyed a career year with a 24-8 record, 276 strikeouts and a 2.94 ERA.
 At the plate, the Braves’ assets were many, highlighted by 24-year-old switch-hitter Chipper Jones, reaching statistical stardom with a .309 average, 30 home runs and 110 RBIs.